DE-IK-Smart-Campus/DE-IK-Smart-Campus-Backend/README.md

 With the run goal the server starts and deploys the .war.
 With start goal you can start the server.
 With deploy goal you can deploy the app and etc...

+If you want to run it in debug you have to run wildfly with -Pdebug maven profile.

 Test data: